-After exchanging a few shots with some Confederates on the outskirts of town, Lane’s Brigade entered the settlement with two pieces of large artillery and immediately began to ransack it, starting with the bank.
+After exchanging a few shots with some Confederates on the outskirts of town, Lane’s Brigade entered the settlement with two large artillery pieces and immediately began to ransack it, starting with the bank.
 After blowing open the safe, they were disappointed to find no money there, but only a few documents.
 Allegedly, the citizens of Osceola, having heard of the incoming soldiers, had hidden the money before their arrival.
-Sentries were posted at the town entry points to stop any help from approaching and anyone daring to do so was fired on immediately.
+Sentries were posted at the town entry points to stop any help from approaching, and anyone daring to do so was fired on immediately.

 Enraged, Lane ordered his men to pillage and burn the entire town.
 The courthouse was broken open and the county records destroyed, stores and private homes were pillaged and torched, and buildings were bombarded with cannonballs.
 It was not long before the city was a smoking mass of ruins.

-Finally, Lane’s men brought their frenzy of pillaging and murder to a close-by celebrating and getting drunk, so much so, that according to reports, many of the men were unable to march when it came time to leave many and had to ride in wagons and carriages.
-With them, they took their plunder including Lane’s personal share, which included a piano and a number of silk dresses.
+Finally, Lane’s men brought their frenzy of pillaging and murder to a close-by celebrating and getting drunk, so much so that according to reports, many of the men were unable to march when it came time to leave many and had to ride in wagons and carriages.
+They took their plunder, including Lane’s personal share, including a piano and several silk dresses.
 The troops then continued to Kansas City, Missouri.
 The settlement suffered more than $1,000,000 worth of damage including that belonging to pro-Union citizens.